citrusvanilla/tinyflux/docs/source/querying-data.rst

 Compound Queries and Query Modifiers ....................................

-TinyFlux also allows you to use logical operations to modify and combine queries.
-This is particularly useful for time queries when you need to specify a range.
+TinyFlux also allows supports compound queries through the use of logical operators.
+This is particularly useful for time queries when a time range is needed.

 >>> from tinydb import TimeQuery
 >>> from datetime import datetime, timezone